- Bureau of Labor Statistics, http://www.bls.gov/

 Those seeking financial aid for technical schools in Washington are in luck.
 A variety of programs, from federal grants and loans to state- and industry-specific funds and scholarships are available to make vocational training an attainable option for Washington residents.
-Students who complete Free Application for Federal Student Aid (FAFSA) might them themselves eligible for Pell Grants, Perkins Loans and other financial aid options through the federal government, while other programs offer financial aid opportunities unique to this state.
+Students who complete the Free Application for Federal Student Aid (FAFSA) can become eligible for Pell Grants and similar financial aid options through the federal government, while other programs offer financial aid opportunities unique to this state.

 Students seeking tuition assistance and financial aid for vocational training in Washington have many state-specific options.
 A number of programs are available to students who complete the Washington Application for State Financial Aid (WASFA), including: